ashattock/epi50/README.md

 The manuscript has been accepted for publication in _The Lancet_ on 22 April 2024:

-(The manuscript will be made available on 15:00 CEST, 24 April 2024)
+(The manuscript will be available after 15:00 CEST, 24 April 2024)

 ## The repository